JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 layout: post
 title: 'Lowball job offers: How to negotiate them'
 tagline: When silence is the best response to a lowball job offer
-excerpt: Here's a tactic you can use to negotiate a lowball job offer without even counter offering.
+excerpt: How to counter a lowball job offer using a silence, a simple negotiation tactic
 share_title: How to negotiate a lowball job offer
 last_modified_at: 2016-09-29
 og-image: LowballJobOffer.png
 ---
 What's your goal in an interview?
-To get the best job offer possible and to set yourself up to negotiate the best compensation package possible.
-You want the company to focus "What do we have to offer to convince them to join our team?" as opposed to "What's the minimum we can pay to bring them on board?"
+To get the best job offer possible and to set yourself up to negotiate the best salary possible.
+You want the company to focus on "What do we have to offer to convince them to join our team?" as opposed to "What's the minimum we can pay to bring them on board?"
 It's a subtle but important distinction.

 Occasionally you'll ace your interviews and still get a lowball job offer, way below your [minimum acceptable salary]({{ site.baseurl }}/minimum-acceptable-salary/).
 Maybe they simply can't afford you, or maybe their pay range for this particular job is so wide that they don't know where to slot you in.

+So what can you do to reset the salary negotiation?
+Here's a tactic you can use when negotiating a lowball salary offer.

-## Going straight to your minimum acceptable salary
+## You *could* go straight to your minimum acceptable salary

 Your minimum acceptable salary makes negotiating pretty easy because it allows you to draw a line in the sand, determine whether a standard negotiation strategy can get you past that line, and counter offer appropriately.
 Then you know whether to counter offer above your minimum acceptable salary, or just state your minimum acceptable salary as an ultimatum:

 > "I'm sorry, but I can't accept this position for less than [your minimum acceptable salary]."

+But declaring your minimum acceptable salary should be a last resort—you don't want to do this unless you absolutely have to.

-But what if there were a way to significantly improve your job offer without counter offering at all?
+Fortunately, there's were a way to significantly improve on a lowball job offer without counter offering at all!
+Here's how Joe did it.

 ## How Joe improved his job offer without counter offering